MohitNath007/HR-Data-Analysis--Power-BI/README.md

 Engineered relevant features to enhance the analysis of HR metrics.
 Extracted key indicators for employee performance and engagement.
-Model Development:

-Utilized machine learning algorithms for predictive modeling related to employee turnover or performance.
-Developed a model for forecasting HR trends and identifying potential areas for improvement.
 Interactive Dashboard:

 Designed an intuitive Power BI dashboard to visualize crucial HR metrics.